Sea level: Measurement

-In France, the Marégraphe in Marseilles measures continuously the sea level since 1883 and offers the longest collated data about the sea level.
+In France, the Marégraphe in Marseille measures continuously the sea level since 1883 and offers the longest collated data about the sea level.
 It is used for a part of continental Europe and the main part of Africa as the official sea level.
-Spain uses the reference to measure heights below or above sea level at Alicante, and another European vertical elevation reference (European Vertical Reference System) is to the Amsterdam Peil elevation, which dates back to the 1690s.
+Spain uses the reference to measure heights below or above sea level at Alicante, while the European Vertical Reference System is calibrated to the Amsterdam Peil elevation, which dates back to the 1690s.

 Satellite altimeters have been making precise measurements of sea level since the launch of TOPEX/Poseidon in 1992.
 A joint mission of NASA and CNES, TOPEX/Poseidon was followed by Jason-1 in 2001 and the Ocean Surface Topography Mission on the Jason-2 satellite in 2008.